The Best TENS Units For Back Pain Relief

 Considering the relatively low cost of home TENS units, such a device may be worth trying for back pain relief.
 If you do want to use a TENS unit for back pain, please do so with the advice and direction of your qualified health care provider as certain contraindications do exist and some people should, in fact, not use one.
 For example, these units are generally not recommended for use on areas with decreased skin sensation, areas of broken skin, in pregnant patients and those with a pacemaker - you would not want the electric current to interfere with your pacemaker!
 There are other contraindications, including but not limited to, avoiding use on certain areas of the body such as parts of the head, front of the neck, throat, eyes, heart or electrode placements that cross the chest, and more.
 Additional general contraindications include not using these units while submerged in water, while sleeping, or with certain medical conditions so please discuss with your qualified health professional how appropriate such a device would be for you, as well as reading package instructions, before using a specific product.

 The good news is that, if a TENS unit is appropriate for you, they are generally very easy to use.
 Most often you have electrodes that plug into the device and connect to adhesives pads which can be placed on painful parts of your back or other body areas.
 The most painful part of your back is normally in between the two pads.
 Depending on the type of unit you purchase, it may have only one or multiple "channels", allowing you to treat more than one area at a time.
 Each output, or channel, typically involves 2 pads.
-Different units allow varying degrees of control over individual channels and can allow a diffent type of treatment at various body regions - different intensities, pulse frequency, etc. So, after putting the pads in the area of pain and adjusting the intensity to a comfortable - not painful - level, the user can experience the therapeutic effect of the device (hopefully, pain relief!).
-Again, please read the package instructions as well as consulting your health care provider for specific directions that may be appropriate for your particular case.
+Different units allow varying degrees of control over individual channels and can allow a different type of treatment at various body regions - different intensities, pulse frequency, etc. So, after putting the pads in the area of pain and adjusting the intensity to a comfortable - not painful - level, the user can experience the therapeutic effect of the device (hopefully, pain relief!).
+Again, please read the package instructions as well as consulting your health care provider for specific directions that may be appropriate in your particular case.